 United States Surgeon General David Satcher, MD, PhD, has endorsed intensive behavioral intervention for individuals with autism.
 Mental Health: A Report of the Surgeon General states:

 “Thirty years of research demonstrated the efficacy of applied behavioral methods in reducing inappropriate behavior and in increasing communication, learning, and appropriate social behavior.”

 The report is available on the world wide web here.

 Our behavior therapists under the supervision of a BCBA provide individualized assistance in the classroom in order to help the child improve attention span and on-task behavior for a more productive and positive school experience.
 Our BCBA consults with classroom staff and provides training and specific recommendations to help the child decrease behaviors that may interfere with learning.

-Our Behavior Specialist or Psychology will meet with the family to discuss the child’s behavior challenges and will observe the child in the setting where the behavior occurs.
+Our Behavior Specialist or Psychologist will meet with the family to discuss the child’s behavior challenges and will observe the child in the setting where the behavior occurs.
 Once the observation and intake with the family is complete, the clinician will make recommendations to begin interventions so that the inappropriate behavior can be addressed.
 Services will take place at the child’s school, or home as recommended.

 Parents and/or teachers are required to participate in implementing the strategies and recommendations so there is consistency in treatment.